-- 1. OJT is provided for a WIOA customer in exchange for a negotiated reimbursement wage rate to compensate for the employer's extraordinary costs of training and additional supervision related to the training (WIOA Section 3(44) and § 680.730). - a.
-The LWIB may approve increasing the reimbursement wage rate up to 75% when taking into account the following factors: - 1) The characteristics of the participants taking into consideration whether they are "individuals with barriers to employment" thus, LWIB policy may provide a higher rate of reimbursement for individuals who will require more intensive training than individuals without barriers; - 2) The size of the employer; - a) The LWIB shall consider the size of the business based on the total number of fulltime employees at the location where the OJT will occur. - 3) The quality of employer-provided training and advancement opportunities; and - 4) Other factors the LWIB determines to be appropriate, including but not limited to: the occupation of training, receipt of an industry recognized credential after training, the number of employees participating, the participant's work history, labor market conditions, hourly wage, fringe benefits, promotional opportunities, the career planner's overall training budget, etc.
+- 1. OJT is provided for a WIOA customer in exchange for a negotiated reimbursement wage rate of fifty percent (50%) and in some cases up to seventy-five percent (75%) of the wage rate to compensate for the employer's extraordinary costs of training and additional supervision related to the training WIOA Section 3(44), 134 (c)(3)(H)(i), 134 (c)(3)(H)(ii) and § 680.730). - LWIA 26 may approve increasing the reimbursement wage rate up to 75% when taking into account the following factors:

+1) The characteristics of the participants taking into consideration whether they are a Veteran and/or individuals with barriers to employment:

+- A person with a disability - A person who has been incarcerated - A person who is basic skill deficient - A person who is homeless. - thus, LWIB 26 policy may provide a higher rate of reimbursement for individuals who will require more intensive training than individuals without barriers; - 2) The size of the employer; LWIB 26 shall consider the size of the business based on the total number of 50 or fewer full-time employees at the location where the OJT will occur. - OJT training dollars are capped at \$13,500 per employee.
+Special exceptions to this guideline must be approved in writing by the Southern 14 Workforce Investment Board, Inc. - The training should generally not exceed a total of 1040 full-time hours of actual training (the equivalent of full-time training for size (6) months).
+Special exceptions to this policy must be approved in writing by the Southern 14 Workforce Investment Board, Inc.

+The training program should not be more than six (6) months in length as that indicated there may be too large a gap in the candidate's skill(s) level and employer needs.

+The training length may exceed six (6) months if there are extenuating circumstances such as the lengthy illness, plant shutdown, holiday, etc.

+The training program cannot be utilized to train new workers with the goal of laying off other employees

-- b.
-An employee in OJT may work overtime hours, but overtime hours are not eligible for wage reimbursement. - c.
+- 3) The quality of employer-provided training and advancement opportunities; and - 4) Other factors LWIB 26 determines to be appropriate, including but not limited to: the occupation of training, receipt of an industry recognized credential after training, the number of employees participating, the participant's work history, labor market conditions, hourly wage, fringe benefits, promotional opportunities, the career planner's overall training budget, etc. - b.
+An employee in OJT may work overtime hours, but overtime hours are not eligible for wage reimbursement.
+OJT Hours are not reimbursable toward regular orientations or training which are provided to all employees in a given job or worksite.

+- c.
 Funds provided to employers for OJT must not directly or indirectly assist, promote or deter union organizing. - d.
 WIOA funds may not be used to provide OJT if the business has relocated from a location that resulted in any employee losing his or her job at the original location.
 In this instance, the business would only be eligible for OJT after they have been operational at the current site for more than 120 days.